 There are many excellent resources for posting jobs in the country.
 You can share your open positions on sites such as jobisland.com or myjobsfiji.com to reach an audience online.
 You can also post your jobs in reputable newspapers such as the Fiji Times.
 Diversifying your posting places will advertise your positions to different demographics with various skills.

 How to Hire Fijian Employees

 Your hiring commitment begins with signing the employment contract.
+Written contracts are required for employment over six months.
 Make sure your agreement covers all the pertinent information about the position.
 Employees can legally agree to the deal with a signature or stamped fingerprint.